 Guidance for deferred outflows of resources and deferred inflows of resources is provided by GASB No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position".
-Concepts Statement No. 4, Elements of Financial Statements, introduced and defined those elements as a consumption of net assets that applies to future periods, and an acquisition of net assets that applies to future periods, respectively.
+Concepts Statement No. 4, Elements of Financial Statements, introduced and defined those elements as a consumption of net assets that applies to future periods, and an acquisition of net assets that applies to future periods, and an acquisition of net assets that applies to future periods, respectively.
 Previous financial reporting standards do not include guidance for reporting those financial statement elements, which are distinct from assets and liabilities.
-Further, GASB No. 65, "Items Previously Reported as Assets and Liabilities", had an objective to either (a) properly classify certain items that were previously reported as assets and liabilities as deferred outflows of resources or deferred inflows of resources or (b) recognize certain items that were previously reported as assets and liabilities as outflows of resources (expenses or expenditures) or inflows of resources (revenues).
+Further, GASB No. 65, "Items Previously Reported as Assets and Liabilities", had an objective to either (a) properly classify certain items that were previously reported as assets and liabilities as deferred outflows of resources or deferred inflows of resources or expenditures) or inflows of resources (revenues).

-Notes to the Financial Statements For the Year Ended September 30, 2023
+Notes to the Financial Statements For the Year Ended September 30, 2024